syrkis/miiii/paper/main.typ

 all prime numbers up to a given limit.
 The algorithm works by iteratively marking the multiples of each prime number starting from 2, and then finding the next number that is not marked as a multiple of a prime number, which is the next prime number.
 The algorithm is efficient, with a time complexity of $O(n log log n)$.
-Relating it to our polar plots, the Sieve of Eratosthenes can be seen as first plotting all naturak numbers up to a limit $n$, and then removing the multiples of the prime numbers less than $sqrt(n)$.
+Relating it to our polar plots, the Sieve of Eratosthenes can be seen as first plotting all natural numbers up to a limit $n$, and then removing the multiples of the prime numbers less than $sqrt(n)$.

 === Zeolite of Eratosthenes

-The Zeolite of Eratosthenes is a variant of the Sieve of Eratosthenes, in which the multiples of the prime numbers are not filtered deterministically, but rather probabilistically—in inapropriately—by using a deep learning model.
+The Zeolite of Eratosthenes is a variant of the Sieve of Eratosthenes, in which the multiples of the prime numbers are not filtered deterministically, but rather probabilistically—in inappropriately—by using a deep learning model.

 === RASP | Thinking Like a Transformer

 @weiss2021 presents the language RASP, which forces the user to think like a transformer.
-RASP is turing complete, so it can indeed be bent into implementing algorithms a Transformer is unlikely to learn.
+RASP is Turing complete, so it can indeed be bent into implementing algorithms a Transformer is unlikely to learn.
-To clarify the search space of our reverse enginerring tasks, I first implement the Sieve of Eratosthenes in RASP.
+To clarify the search space of our reverse engineering tasks, I first implement the Sieve of Eratosthenes in RASP.

 Then I create my own RASP based prime detecting algorithm, bending over backwards to introduce rotational symmetry.

 = Methods

 The paper uses a JAX implementation of a two layer transformer model, with a hidden size of 128 and 8 heads, as per @nanda2023.
-As prime classification is considerably more complex than modular addition, target vector $y$ rather than being a single one-hot number indicating the primately of a given sample, is a vector of length $sqrt(n) + 1$, where the $i$th element is 1 if the sample is divisible by the $i$th prime number, and 0 otherwise, with the $sqrt(n)$-th element being 1 if the sample is prime, in which case all other elements are 0.
+As prime classification is considerably more complex than modular addition, target vector $y$ rather than being a single one-hot number indicating the primality of a given sample, is a vector of length $sqrt(n) + 1$, where the $i$ element is 1 if the sample is divisible by the $i$th prime number, and 0 otherwise, with the $sqrt(n)$-th element being 1 if the sample is prime, in which case all other elements are 0.

 == Data